Foreign Language Placement Testing

 Monitored test-out exam

-A monitored test-out exam or proficiency exam (different from the online placement exam) may be taken by students with ample experience with the Spanish language, such as those who have lived abroad for an extended period of time or those who have participated in Spanish immersion programs.
-The exam is a way to place out of the foreign language requirements that exist for majors or minors in certain programs at WMU or for all students in the College of Arts and Sciences.
-The monitored exam may be taken only once and must be taken before students begin their first class in that language at WMU.
-Prior to taking the proficiency or test-out exam, students must meet with a Spanish academic advisor to determine whether they qualify.
+For students with ample experience with the Spanish language, such as those who have lived abroad for an extended period of time or those who have participated in Spanish immersion programs, and exclusively for students in those situations, there is a monitored test-out exam or proficiency exam (different from the online placement exam).
+The proficiency exam will not be administered to students who score 650 or below in the online placement test.
+The proficiency exam is a way to place out of the foreign language requirements that exist for majors or minors in certain programs at WMU or for all students in the College of Arts and Sciences.
+The monitored exam must be taken in person, only once, and before students begin their first class in that language at WMU.
+Prior to taking the proficiency or test-out exam, students must contact or meet with a Spanish academic advisor to determine whether they qualify.

 Other languages